This San Sebastian travel guide was very close to never being written.

 Disclosure: This article may contain affiliate/compensated links.
 For full information, please see our full disclosure policy.

 San Sebastian, known as Donostia in Euskara, the language of the Basque Country, is a coastal city in Northern Spain.
 It’s located 20 km (12 miles) away from the border of France.

 It’s interesting to note that the current layout of the city was built up to 1914.
-It was modeled upon the Haussmanisation of Paris with the Buen Pastor square built in the style of Rue de Rivoli.
+It was modelled upon the Haussmanisation of Paris with the Buen Pastor Square built in the style of Rue de Rivoli.

 Travelling to San Sebastian

 Travelling to San Sebastian is quite straightforward no matter where you’re travelling from.
 If you’re from inside Spain, then it can take a while depending on where you’re coming from.
 San Sebastian is in the northwest of the country, so it can be a long journey from the South or even Madrid for example.

 If you’re already in the Basque Country, then you can travel from Bilbao by bus.
 It takes just over an hour for about €10.
 You’ll be able to travel to San Sebastian via bus or train from most cities.
 The bus might be cheaper, but the train will almost certainly be faster.
 So, it depends on whether you want to save money or not!